KianRistori/Philosophers/README.md

 - Your(s) program(s) should take the following arguments:
   number_of_philosophers time_to_die time_to_eat time_to_sleep
   [number_of_times_each_philosopher_must_eat]

-- - number_of_philosophers: The number of philosophers and also the number of forks
+  - number_of_philosophers: The number of philosophers and also the number of forks

   - time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die.

   - time_to_eat (in milliseconds): The time it takes for a philosopher to eat.
 During that time, they will need to hold two forks.

-  - time_to_sleep (in milliseconds): The time a philosopher will spend sleeping
+  - time_to_sleep (in milliseconds): The time a philosopher will spend sleeping.

-  - number_of_times_each_philosopher_must_eat (optional argument): If all
-    philosophers have eaten at least number_of_times_each_philosopher_must_eat
-    times, the simulation stops.
+  - number_of_times_each_philosopher_must_eat (optional argument): If all philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

 - Each philosopher has a number ranging from 1 to number_of_philosophers.